william-tiritilli/GBM/GBM-on-Cars-data.md

 We focus on GBM to perform a stoachastic gradient boosting with decision trees.
 In other terms, the goal is to optimize the loss function using a gradient descent as illustrated below.
-For more information, please refers to the excellent book “Hands On Machine Learning with R”from Bradley Boehmke at <https://bradleyboehmke.github.io/HOML/gbm.html>
+For more information, please refers to the excellent book “Hands On Machine Learning with R” from Bradley Boehmke at <https://bradleyboehmke.github.io/HOML/gbm.html>

 <img src="C:\\Users\William.Tiritilli\\Documents\\Project P\\GBM\\images\\gradient-descent-fig-1.png" alt="GB search" style="height: 300px; width:500px;"/>